brightcove/brightcove-player-sdk-ios-ssai/README.md

 1. BrightcoveSSAI adds some category methods to `BCOVPlaybackManager`.
 The first of these is `-createSSAIPlaybackControllerWithViewStrategy:`.
 Use this method to create your playback controller.
 You will typically pass `nil` for the view strategy.
 1. In order for the `BCOVSSAIAdComponentDisplayContainer` to display ad information and populate companion ad views, it must be added as a session consumer.
 1. Add the playback controller's view to the video container in your own view hierarchy.
 1. Request the video or playlist from the Playback Service.
-When using a OnceUX-style video URL, create the BCOVVideo object directly using `[BCOVVideo videoWithURL:<onceux-style-url>]`.
+When using a Unicorn Once-style VMAP URL, create the BCOVVideo object directly using `[BCOVVideo videoWithURL:<unicorn-style-url>]`.
 1. Load the video into the playback controller.

 If you have questions or need help, visit the support forum for Brightcove Native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum] .